Sharon Watts: Affair with Keanu Taylor ("Sheanu")

-In July 2018, it was revealed that Sharon would become involved in an affair with Phil’s young employee Keanu Taylor (Danny Walters).
-The affair began in August after Phil’s neglect of Sharon and he went to Spain on business for a number of months.
+In July 2018, it was revealed that Sharon would become involved in an affair with Phil's young employee Keanu Taylor (Danny Walters).
+The affair began in August after Phil's neglect of Sharon and he went to Spain on business for a number of months.
 The affair continued until November when Phil returned home and Sharon later went to Australia to get Keanu out of her system.
-The story was later developed when Keanu slept with and developed a relationship with Sharon’s stepdaughter Louise Mitchell (Tilly Keeper) whilst she was away, and later returned to find them kissing.
-Despite the affair ending, it was later expanded when both Louise got pregnant by him and later Sharon too when they slept together again when Keanu believed Louise had aborted his baby.
+The story was later developed when Keanu slept with and developed a relationship with Sharon's stepdaughter Louise Mitchell (Tilly Keeper) whilst she was away, and later returned to find them kissing.
+Despite the affair ending, it was later expanded when both Louise got pregnant by him and later seemingly Sharon too when they slept together again when Keanu believed Louise had aborted his baby.
 During the course of 2019, it became a prominent storyline, with nods to "Sharongate".
 The couple became referred to as "Sheanu" by fans and critics.

 In September 2019, it was reported that Sharon would be involved in a major car stunt with Mel Owen (Tamzin Outhwaite).
 These scenes aired in November, when Sharon indirectly caused Mel to crash after a feud with her after she blackmails her when she finds out about the affair.
+In October 2019, it was revealed that the paternity test and affair will come out to Phil around Christmas Day, almost a year and half after the storyline started.
+In February 2020, Sharon gave birth to Keanu's son, Albie Watts.

-In October 2019, it was revealed that the paternity test and affair will come out to Phil around Christmas Day; almost a year and half after the storyline started.
+In November 2023, it was revealed that Albie was not Keanu's son, and his actual father was Phil.